cjgronlund/project-rome/project-rome-docs/includes/android/platform-init.md

 ```

 > [!NOTE]
-> The Bluetooth-related permissions are only necessary for using Bluetooth discovery; they are not needed for the other features in the Connected Devices platform.
+> The Bluetooth-related permissions are only necessary for using Bluetooth discovery; they are not needed for the other features in the Connected Devices Platform.
 Additionally, `ACCESS_COARSE_LOCATION` is only required on Android SDKs 21 and later.
 On Android SDKs 23 and later, the developer must also prompt the user to grant location access at runtime.

 Next, go to the activity class(es) where you would like the Connected Devices functionality to live.
 Import the **connecteddevices** namespaces.